 Facts About Bullying Everyone Should Know

-Before we start tackling the bullying problem, it’s important you take the time to understand just how widespread the bullying problem is and the effects of bullying in school; and the facts about bullying in schools are probably going to come as a surprise to you.
+Before we start tackling the bullying problem, you must take the time to understand just how widespread the bullying problem is and the effects of bullying in school.
+The facts about bullying in schools are probably going to come as a surprise to you.

 Here are some facts about bullying in schools, so you understand what the chances are that bullying will affect your child.